liudonghua123/elpa/README.md

 If you are using eglot from melpa or the eglot github, this won't work.
 I will update the README when this changes.

+See the [CHANGELOG](item/CHANGELOG.md "change log") for more information.

 # Installing

 This package is not available on any package repositories yet.